-- Dangerous Chemical Exposure: Far too often, companies mismanage dangerous chemicals by improperly disposing of them, letting them leak into public air and water spaces, or a number of other ways.
-Exposure to certain chemicals as the result of pollution and waste can cause a number of serious illnesses.
+- Dangerous Chemical Exposure: Companies often mismanage dangerous chemicals by improperly disposing of them.
+They let them leak into public air and water or many other ways.
+Exposure to certain chemicals due to pollution and waste can cause several serious illnesses.
 Exposure to pesticides, for example, can result in cancer, reproductive harm, and endocrine issues in the long term.
 In addition, acute exposure to these chemicals can result in poisoning that may be fatal.

 If you or a loved one has suffered illness or injury as the result of environmental pollution from the negligence of a company, you may be entitled to compensation.
 The experienced New York defective drugs and products attorneys at Hach & Rose, LLP are here to help.
 Pollution can result in various illnesses that can leave its victims in physical, emotional, and financial distress.
 If you have any questions or would like to speak to one of our qualified environmental toxic tort attorneys, please get in touch with us at (212) 779-0057 today.